Pyeongchang in a cold sweat over freezing opening ceremony

 The cold weather is at least a manageable problem for the organisers.
 Its other headaches are less so.

-Political tensions with North Korea and China have chilled foreign interest in the Pyeongchang Games, which open just 80 km (50 miles) from the world's most heavily fortified border.
+Political tensions with North Korea and China have chilled foreign interest in the Pyeongchang Games, which open just 80km from the world's most heavily fortified border.

 The International Olympic Committee has also banned Russia, which finished top of the medals table at Sochi, from Pyeongchang, citing evidence of state-sponsored, systematic cheating of doping controls.